OneOffTech/ansible-restic/README.md

 ------------

-* Repository Passwords are stored inside a keepass database, the path for the Entry has to be `ansible/backups`.
-The name will be the repository name and The password will be the repository passwords.
+* Repository Passwords are stored inside a keepass database, the path for the Entry has to be `ansible/backups/repos`.
+The name will be the specified repository name, the url will be the repository URL (including protocol) and the password will be the repository passwords.
 * The host running restic has to has access to the remote storage, this is Best done using SSH Keys.